- MacKenzie & Ebert

 Arguably every tee shot is a forced carry-over dunes or whins.
 Whilst most handy golfers playing from appropriate tees won't be overwhelmed, even the best players in the world will need to be on their game when playing from the back tees.
 Weighing in at just over 7,200 yards, some of the carries will test even the longest hitters especially if the wind begins to howl.

 Island Fairways & Target Golf:

-5, 8 and 14 have island fairways.
+5, 8, and 14 have island fairways.
 Characteristic of Pine Valley and a hallmark of George C Thomas, target golf from the tee adds another layer of difficulty.
-18 originally had 3 bunkers which created a break and line of defence between two island fairways on the final hole.
+18 originally had 3 bunkers which created a break and line of defense between two island fairways on the final hole.